davegaeddert/plainx-sentry/README.md

 </html>
 ```

-To enable Sentry in production, add the `SENTRY_DSN` to your Heroku app:
+To enable Sentry in production, add the `SENTRY_DSN` to your environment.
+In Heroku, for example:

 ```sh
 heroku config:set SENTRY_DSN=<your-DSN>